project-hadron/discovery-capability/docs/source/quick_start/use_case_one.rst

   to optimize the features of interest to a model algorithm.
 * Build, train and train a model to select the best performing for our requirements.
-* Save the trained model for prediction retrieval in our AutoML capability.
+* Save the trained model for prediction retrieval in our FeaturePredict capability.
 * Make Predictions using our model and the testing data set
 * Created a capability pipeline of our preprocessing and model predict.